 Short summary

-DEQ proposes amendments to Oregon Administrative Rule 340-200-0040 and Oregon’s State Implementation Plan to incorporate Lane Regional Air Protection Agency regulations for permit streamlining.
-The rule changes have been adopted by the LRAPA Board of Directors.
-LRAPA’s board amended LRAPA regulations to bring them in line with state rules and to better coordinate with state and federal requirements.
-The changes to LRAPA’s regulations:
+DEQ proposes to incorporate Lane Regional Air Protection Agency regulations for permit streamlining into Oregon’s State Implementation Plan in Oregon Administrative Rule 340-200-0040.
+The permit streamlining rules were adopted by the LRAPA Board of Directors in an effort to maximize efficiencies in LRAPA’s permitting program while maintaining the existing level of environmental protection, bring LRAPA in line with state rules and better coordinate with state and federal requirements.

+The LRAPA rules:

 Are identical to the changes in Chapter 340 Oregon Administrative Rules that EQC adopted in 2001, 2007 and 2008.

 In 2001 and 2007, EQC adopted DEQ rulemakings titled SPPIT 1 and SPPIT 2, respectively.
 These rulemakings streamlined and improved permitting processes.

 In 2008, EQC adopted DEQ rules to clarify an agriculture exemption from the rules.

-Are identical to state and federal National Emission Standards for Hazardous Air Pollutants (NESHAPs) and New Source Performance Standards (NSPS).
+Are identical to state and federal National Emission Standards for Hazardous Air Pollutants and New Source Performance Standards.

 Include minor corrections and adjustments adopted by LRAPA’s Board in January 2010 to the regulations previously adopted by LRAPA in October 2008.